thangnd85/script/README.md

 # Some script

-## Armbian kernel update
+## Armbian kernel update (For Amlogic box)

 Provide the kernel update of the Armbian system provided by Flippy used in the Amlogic series box.
 Can be directly replaced to any series, such as 5.4 to 5.13.
+Enter any directory of the Armbian system, such as `cd /root`, and run the command directly.

 - The supported SOC types are: `s905x3`, `s905x2`, `s905x`, `s905d`, `s912`, `s922x`.
 When prompted `Please enter the SOC type of your device, such as s905x3:`, Please enter the SOC model of the current device.